Limeroad: Background

-Limeroad was founded in 2012 by Suchi Mohan, Manish Saksena and Ankush Mehra as a fashion marketplace for women.
+Limeroad was founded in 2012 by Suchi Mukherjee, Manish Saksena and Ankush Mehra as a fashion marketplace for women.
 The company's name is inspired from Grand Trunk Road.

 The company raised US$5 million Series A round of funding from Matrix Partners and Lightspeed Venture Partners in 2012 followed by Series B round US$15 million in 2014 and Series C round US$30 million from Tiger Global, Lightspeed Venture Partners and Matrix Partners in 2015.

 In 2016, Limeroad came into partnership with the Madhya Pradesh Government's M.P.
 Laghu Udyog Nigam (MPLUN) to promote handloom and handicraft products online in India.

 Limeroad competes with e-commerce companies such as Amazon, Flipkart and Snapdeal, Myntra, Jabong, Roposo, Wooplr and Voonik.